Demystifying GIS: Unlocking the Power of Location

 GIS applications can include cartographic, photographic, and digital data, or data existing in spreadsheets.

+Cartographic data already exists in map form, and can include location information for rivers, roads, hills, and valleys but can also include survey data and mapping information that can be entered directly into a software platform.
 Photographic interpretation is a significant part of GIS and involves analyzing aerial photographs and assessing the features that appear in them, such as computer data collected by satellites that show land use — the location of farms, towns, and forests.

 Remote sensing provides another tool that can be integrated into a GIS.
 This includes images and other data collected from satellites, air balloons, and drones.